We're building a world where people and nature thrive together through innovative ideas and real-world solutions.

 Marijuana growers are often tapping small headwater streams directly in the summer, taking water exactly when fish need that water in the stream the most.

 During the height of the growing season, outdoor marijuana cultivation in California consumes roughly 60 million gallons of water a day—50 percent more than is used by all of the residents of San Francisco.
-With California in its fifth consecutive year of severe drought, marijuana plantations are draining the life out of some of the state’s most sensitive rivers and watersheds.
+Especially in years of severe drought like California has experienced recently, marijuana plantations are draining the life out of some of the state’s most sensitive rivers and watersheds.

 “Marijuana growers are often tapping small headwater streams directly in the summer, taking water exactly when fish need that water in the stream the most,” Carah says.
 “The California Department of Fish and Wildlife recently found that this type of irrigation can significantly reduce or even eliminate stream flow during California’s dry season, particularly during drought years.
 As cultivation is taking place in some of our most remote, high-conservation-value watersheds, this threatens the survival of endangered salmon, amphibians and other animals that depend on the stream water during that time.”